FIRST ALERT: Rocket launch to be visible from Grand Strand

 MYRTLE BEACH, S.C.
-(WMBF) - The SpaceX Falcon 9 rocket launch may be visible from the Grand Strand early Friday morning.
+(WMBF) - The SpaceX Falcon 9 rocket launch will likely be visible Thursday night from the Grand Strand.

-SpaceX and NASA have teamed up for their latest rocket launch set to take place Friday, April 23.
-The launch is set for 5:49 AM from Cape Canaveral, Florida.
+SpaceX and NASA have teamed up for their latest rocket launch set to take place this evening.
+The launch is set for 6:12 P.M. from Cape Canaveral, Florida.

-Based on the projected flight path and the time of the day, residents of the Grand Strand may be treated to a view of the rocket.
+Based on the projected flight path and the time of the day, residents of the Grand Strand will likely be treated to a view of the rocket.

-With the liftoff scheduled just before sunrise, the dark sky will make it easier to see the rocket as it enters the upper atmosphere.
+With the liftoff scheduled just after sunset, the dark sky will make it easier to see the rocket as it enters the upper atmosphere.
 As the rocket climbs higher and passes out of the Earth’s atmosphere, the rocket separation phase may result in a brightly colored trail that appears over the eastern sky.

 If the skies are clear enough, the rocket may be visible low in the southeastern sky just seconds after liftoff and then for several minutes after.